mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - First use: Coordinated Universal Time (UTC)
 - Second use: UTC

-If the abbreviation or acronym is an extremely well-known industry term, like API or HTML, use it instead (and do not worry about spelling it out).
+If the abbreviation or acronym is an extremely well-known industry term, like API or HTML, use it instead (and do not worry about expanding it).
+But when in doubt, spell it out.

 ### Active voice